scottaw66/scottwillsey/src/content/posts/aichat-model-config.md

 I am based on OpenAI's GPT-4 model.
 ```

-And in aichat REPL mode, you can get a list of models to choose from with the `.model ⇥` command (that’s .mode followed by a space and a tab).
+And in aichat REPL mode, you can get a list of models to choose from with the `.model ⇥` command (that’s .model followed by a space and a tab).

 ```bash {5}
 scott@Midnight:~ ➜ aichat